wdlingit/rackj/README.md

 ## Installation

 It would be most convenient to use the [docker image](https://hub.docker.com/r/wdlin/rackj).
 Programs and packages required in our walkthrough examples should be all contained in the image file.
 <details>
-  <summary>Manual install instruction</summary>
+  <summary>Manual install instruction, Ubuntu 24.04.</summary>
-For manual installation, the following steps should work for most of our programs in Ubuntu 20.04.
+The following steps should work for most of our programs in Ubuntu 24.04.

 ```
 # Assume username is ubuntu and at home directory